jsreport/docs/docs/chrome-pdf.md

 - `pageNumber` -> injects current page number
 - `totalPages` -> insject the total pages

+There are some issues with native header/footer you should be aware of:

-Chrome native/header footer doesn't render images referenced through http/https.
-You need to use base64 (assets helps) encoding.
+-  images cannot be referenced link, you need to use base64 data URI
+- javascript is not evaluated

-As a final note.
-Native header/footer currently has some chrome originating scaling issues.
-So you need to modify the font sizes to make the content big enough to be visible.
+- content has scaling issue and need to set font size css to make it big enough to be visible
+- background color is not printed, use `-webkit-print-color-adjust: exact` as workaround

 In the most of the cases it is better to use [pdf-utils](/learn/pdf-utils) instead which is less limiting and without these issues.

 Example showing how to use the special css classes and the workaround for the scaling issues.